shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 </p>
 <br>

-Data anlysis alone can be very powerful.
-Exploratory analyses can unearth many useful insights that can be followed through with business actions.
-As people who harness data for a purpose, we must constantly evaluate whether the added complexity of the model layer is adding utility and significant insight.
+Data anlysis alone is powerful; exploratory analyses can unearth useful insights that can be followed through with business actions.
+As people who harness data for a purpose, we must constantly evaluate whether the added complexity of the model layer is adding significant utility and insight.

 > Modelling should never be undertaken if there is not a clear use case for the output.